EVERSE-ResearchSoftware/RSQKit/pages/contributing/contribution_guidelines.md

 > The reason why we recommend working in your own forks versus in a branch of this repository for collaborators who have push/write
 > permissions to RSQKit repository is primarily because you can render your own forked version of RSQKit as a Web site more easily
 > (which you cannot on the RSQKit repository which hosts a live/production Web site) and test what your changes will look like
 > before creating a pull request.
 > It also allows reviewers to more easily check and test your changes and make sure everything is correct before merging to the main branch of RSQKit.
 >
 > [Another perspective on why you should fork][github-why-should-i-fork] - this will keep the RSQKit repository in a clean condition, having only official
 > branches and tags and not cluttered by a large number of development or feature branches.
 >
 > Finally, working in GitHub interface is convenient, but does not allow for spelling checking and lots of spelling mistakes can creep in this way.
-> If you can - clone your [fork and set up RSQKit locally on your machine](INSTALL.md), and edit files
+> If you can - clone your [fork and set up RSQKit locally on your machine][installation-instructions], and edit files
 > in a text editor with spelling checking capabilities.

-### What *Not* to Contribute
+## What *Not* to Contribute

 At this point, we do not welcome contributions that create or change the underlying RSQKit infrastructure - for example, data files in `_data/` folder in the repository, `_config.yml` and other infrastructure files (such as CSS files, page templates and files in the `_includes/` folder).
 If you think some of these files should be updated, please [contact the Editorial Board][contact].